My impatient fate

 In one version of the Greek myth of creation, the two primordial gods, Kronos (Time) and Ananke (Necessity), were entwined together, and “circled the primal world egg in their coils and split it apart to form the ordered universe of earth, sea and sky.”
 Wiki

-The first movement, or cause within the cosmos is this embrace of time and necessity.
-Hillman sees these archetypal figures with their influence on us as that which engage us through the archetypal structures, or gods, themselves.
+The first movement, or cause within the cosmos, is this embrace of time and necessity.
+Hillman sees these archetypal figures with their influence on us as that which engage us through an unseen background of archetypal structures, or gods.
 Hence they are Necessity Herself, primary to all we are and become:

 “Necessity in Greek mythical thought is spoken of and experienced in pathologized modes.”

 What is meant by the word Necessity, who is Ananke?
 Hillman provides a list of semitic roots from the works of Heinz Schreckenberg: narrowing, throat, surrounding, embracing, strangling, to wind tightly around the neck as the neck-band of a slave, a necklace or yoke.

 Ananke is that unseen binding, or placing of limits, through her entanglement with Kronos, or time, that creates the world: the Heavens, Ge, the earth, all the gods, mortals, plants and animals.
 Necessity then, is experienced in by the very nature of our environment, the place of our being, and throughout the relations of family, community, with the imposition of obligations, servitude, each of which, as Hillman says, “governs our being.”

 She also has associations to the Underworld, operating as an invisible psychic force.
 She herself is imageless, which Hillman suggests accounts for her compelling force leading us into our afflicted states.
 She is blind necessity underlying all images that capture and compel us into mythological states experienced as reality.